yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

 This [`FtBasic`](http://www.takes.org/apidocs-0.9/org/takes/http/FtBasic.html)
-class is doing exactly the same sockets manipulations explained above.
-It starts a server socket on port 8080 and dispatches all incoming connections through an instance of `TsFoo` we are giving to its constructor.
+class does the exact same socket manipulations explained above.
+It starts a server socket on port 8080 and dispatches all incoming connections through an instance of `TsFoo` that we are giving to its constructor.
-It does this dispatching in an endless cycle, every second checking whether it's time to stop with an instance of [`Exit`](http://www.takes.org/apidocs-0.9/org/takes/http/Exit.html).
+It does this dispatching in an endless cycle, checking every second whether it's time to stop with an instance of [`Exit`](http://www.takes.org/apidocs-0.9/org/takes/http/Exit.html).
-Obviously, `Exit.NEVER` always responds with "don't stop, please".
+Obviously, `Exit.NEVER` always responds with, "Don't stop, please".

 ## HTTP Request

-Let's see what's inside the HTTP request arriving to `TsFoo` and what we can get out of it.
-This is how [`Request`](http://www.takes.org/apidocs-0.9/org/takes/Request.html) interface is defined in [Takes](http://www.takes.org):
+Now let's see what's inside the HTTP request arriving at `TsFoo` and what we can get out of it.
+This is how the [`Request`](http://www.takes.org/apidocs-0.9/org/takes/Request.html) interface is defined in [Takes](http://www.takes.org):